FREQUENTLY ASKED QUESTIONS

 Watch our Quick Tip video to learn more:

 If you owe past-due child support, a portion of your unemployment benefits or state disability benefits may be subject to withholding for child support.
-Please contact your local child support agency for more information.
+Please contact the child support agency handling your case for more information.

 Federal law requires that a parent who owes past-due child support over $2,500 shall not be issued a passport.
 In California, you must bring your past-due balance to zero ($0.00) by paying it all off or having the case closed before your passport will be released.
 Contact the child support agency handling your case for questions about passport holds.